 What is invoice factoring?

-Invoice factoring is a type of invoice finance, where a business raises money by selling a percentage of an unpaid invoice value, typically 70-90%, to a third-party company (invoice factor).
-Invoice factoring can release cash tied up in accounts receivables and release working capital.
+Invoice factoring is a type of finance where a business raises money by selling a majority (typically 70-90%) of the value of an unpaid invoice to a specialist third party, known as an invoice factor.
+This process allows businesses to receive payment more quickly, but they receive less than the full value of the invoice.
+The process can help release cash in accounts receivables and working capital.

 Invoice factoring vs invoice discounting

-An invoice factor takes over your debtor book, account receivables, your own credit control process and chases customers.
-In most cases, customers will know you’re using a factor.
+An invoice factor takes over your debtor book, accounts receivables, and credit control process and chases customers for you.
+Usually, customers will know you’re using a factor.

 How does invoice factoring work?

-- Step 1: Eligibility - Check your eligibility with a debtor or factoring company.
-They will assess the risk and provide a quote.
-You may be required to provide your annual turnover as lenders may require a minimum turnover amount
+Step 1: Eligibility A debtor or factoring company risk assesses you and provides a quote.
+You may need to provide your annual turnover to show you meet their minimum threshold.

-- Step 2: Contract Agreement - Once you have reviewed and signed the invoice factoring agreement, the factor will provide the advance
+Step 2: Contract Agreement Once you have reviewed and signed the invoice factoring agreement, the factor provides the advance.

-- Step 3: Collection -: The factor will proceed with the collection of the outstanding invoice total with your customer
+Step 3: Collection The factor will proceed with your customer’s outstanding invoice total collection.

-- Step 4: Final payment -: The factor will pay the remainder of the invoiced amount minus the fees once this has been collected from the customer invoices
+Step 4: Final payment The factor will pay the remainder of the invoiced amount minus the fees once collected from the customer invoices.

-“Let’s say, for example, you want to take advantage of buying some stock before a price rise.
-You talk to your finance company and ask to advance more from invoices that have been sold to them; say from 75% to 85%," says CEO Sam Duong.
-"This releases instant cash flow for you to purchase at a discount or before the price rise.
-The finance company charges a small fee for the privilege and everybody wins in their own way.”
+“This releases instant cash flow for you to purchase at a discount or before the price rises.
+The finance company charges a small fee for the privilege, and everybody wins in their own way.”

 When to use invoice factoring

-“Factoring can be very helpful to small businesses in particular, since factors have efficient collection procedures," says Michael Bickers, editor of the World Factoring Yearbook.
-“Also, finance is provided in line with sales so as a business grows, so does its funding.”
+“Factoring can be very helpful to small businesses, as factors have efficient collection procedures,” notes Michael Bickers, editor of World Factoring Yearbook.
+“Also, finance is provided in line with sales, so as a business grows, so does its funding.”

-- need money fast and can afford the factoring fees.
+- Need to free up money fast and can afford the factoring fees.